bellaville/COMP3005_Assign3_Q1/README.md

 - Java Development Kit (JDK) 8 or later
 - PostgreSQL database server

-Create a database in postgres called "Students" and create a new table using the following SQL query:
+Create a database in postgres called "Students" and create a new table called "students" using the following SQL query:

 CREATE TABLE students
 	(